mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Built-in functions

-The `@mui/x-data-grid-premium` package comes with a set of built-in aggregation functions that should cover all the basic use-cases.
+The `@mui/x-data-grid-premium` package comes with a set of built-in aggregation functions to cover the basic use-cases:

 | Name   | Behavior                                                   | Column types                 |
 | ------ | ---------------------------------------------------------- | ---------------------------- |